 Like I mentioned in one of my pervious posts, there are tons of buses and private cars that travel across the country wherever you heart and feet desires to go to.
-Because I had such a big family back in Kabul, we hired a mini-bus that fitted I think roughly 20-25 people and also a van, suitable for a maximum of nine people.
+Because I had such a big family back in Kabul, we hired a mini-bus that fitted I think roughly twenty to twenty-five people and also a van, suitable for a maximum of nine people.

-The van costed us about 12,000 Afghani Rupee ($240 AUD).
+The van costed us about 12,000 Afghani Rupee ($240 AUD) for the entire trip.
 I believe it took us about four to five hours to reach Bamyan city centre on proper developed roads.
 And then it took us about an hour drive to reach Band-e-Amir on dirt road.
 The driver was with us all the time and he knew the place quite well, so we hardly had difficulty getting around and stuff.
 A bonus!